 What is buprenorphine?

 Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
-However, it is important to talk with your healthcare providers before making any changes to how you take this medication.
+However, it is important to talk with your healthcare providers before making any changes to how you take your medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.

-No. If you have been taking buprenorphine regularly you should not stop suddenly (also called “cold turkey”).
-Stopping an opioid medication suddenly could cause you to go into withdrawal.
-More research is needed to know how going through withdrawal might affect a pregnancy.
-Talk with your healthcare providers before making any changes to your medications.
-Changes to your buprenorphine treatment during pregnancy or while breastfeeding should be done only under the care of your healthcare provider.
+If you have been taking buprenorphine regularly, have a dependency, or opioid use disorder, you should not stop taking the medication suddenly.
+Stopping suddenly could cause you to go into withdrawal.
+It is not known if or how withdrawal might affect a pregnancy.
+It is suggested that any reduction in buprenorphine be done slowly, and under the direction of your healthcare provider.

 I take buprenorphine.
 Can it make it harder for me to get pregnant?